madprops/gifmaker/README.md

 <img src="borat.jpg" width="350">

-This is a pytohn program to produce gif images.
+This is a python program to produce gif images.

 It extracts random frames from a video.